Chairman and CEO

 Mr. Todorov has been appointed CEO of EDF.
 He is joining the Group’s Executive Committee and will become its General Secretary.

-Group Senior Executive Vice President, Innovation, Strategy and Scheduling Department
+Group Senior Executive Vice President, Innovation, Strategy and Planning

 He joined EDF in 1979.
 He soon entered the General Economic Studies Department where he spent eleven years helping to develop optimization models for the company’s investment, production and market strategies and contributed to the elaboration of EDF’s long-term planning.